sylodev/documentation/docs/tags/responder.md

 `url` can be used to link to external resources `emoji` is the name of an emoji to add to the button.
 Can be a guild emoji or a native emoji.
 `style` can change the [button style](https://discord.com/developers/docs/interactions/message-components#button-object-button-styles), which defaults to `Primary`.
 This will be ignored if `url` is present.

+## `{responder.edit;message}`

+Set the responder to edit the given message.
+Atlas must have sent the message to edit it.